ljvmiranda921/pyswarms/README.md

 9.504769054771
 ```

-### Plotting environments
+### Swarm visualization

 It is also possible to plot optimizer performance for the sake of formatting.
-The plotting environment is built on top of `matplotlib`, making it
+The plotters moule is built on top of `matplotlib`, making it
 highly-customizable.

-The environment takes in the optimizer and its parameters, then performs a
-fresh run to plot the cost and create animation.

 ```python
 import pyswarms as ps